X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Discussion

 \section{Discussion}

-The purpose of this work was to generate 3D CTPA scans from paired 2D CXRs.
+The purpose of this work was to generate 3D CTPA scans from paired 2D CXRs in order to enhance PE classification from CXR images.
 To address this problem, we used a novel 3D diffusion model with BiomedCLIP Visual encoder, additional adversarial guidance, classifier and perceptual loss.
 We had many challenges when implementing this project: the number of samples in our dataset is relatively small, the size of each CTPA scan is large, the 3D nature of the CT scans enforces consistency throughout the generated 3D scan and between 2D slices which makes it hard to use the common 2D pretrained models.
 In addition, the 2D CXR data inputs are not registered or aligned to the CTPA scans.
 Finally, the application of PE is challenging due to the small size of the clots in the scans.

-We were able to generate somewhat realistic, consistent and anatomically correct 3D scans.
-The generated 3D scans are not identical to the ground truth CTPAs but are similar and capture their structure.
-We experimented in the image size and additional modifications to the model and loss functions.
 Our best performing model improved the CXR PE classification results by 11\%; Improving from an AUC of 0.691 [95\% CI: 0.54-0.77] to 0.803 [95\% CI: 0.72-0.9].
 In addition, the specificity of the model improved, which in a clinical setting may potentially lead to a reduction of redundant CTPA scans performed for PE suspected patients.
 Unlike other diffusion studies in the medical field, this research uniquely applies generated data to address a real-life clinical challenge rather than focusing on the quality of the generated samples.
+We were able to generate somewhat realistic, consistent and anatomically correct 3D scans.
+The generated 3D scans are not identical to the ground truth CTPAs but are similar and capture their structure.
+We experimented with the image size and additional modifications to the model and loss functions.
 As far as we know, this is the first model that attempts to convert 2D chest X-rays to CTPA scans.
 We also demonstrate the model's generalizability by fine-tuning it on an extremely small number of samples to achieve 2D CXR to 3D CT translation.